jmdeldin/scrubba/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/jmdeldin/scrubba.

-Protip: If you use Emacs, insert Unicode spaces in your test data with <kbd>M-x insert-char</kbd> and verify it with <kbd>M-x describe-char</kbd>.
+Protip: If you use Emacs, insert a Unicode space in your test data with <kbd>M-x insert-char</kbd> and verify it with <kbd>M-x describe-char</kbd>.

 ## License